halloverden/azure-application-insights/README.md

 This project was forked from and builds upon the official php sdk from windows, which is no longer mantained.
+As of now, it only supports exception logging.

 ## About:
 - [Azure Application Insights](https://azure.microsoft.com/services/application-insights/)